PostgreSQL, MySQL, MS SQL, BigQuery, Snowflake

 Snowflake

-"Add a resource/API" in the top right corner and select the Snowflake
+If you do not wish to use OAuth, click on "Add Resource" in the top right corner and select the Snowflake

 Property | Type | Description | Required |